User Manual

 You create a new subject called "Calculus".
 You add nine topics to Uncategorised: Limits, Derivatives, Integration, Functions, Rate of Change, Chain Rule, Product Rule, Optimization, Higher Order Derivatives.

 After reading, you drag Limits, Functions, Rate of Change, and Derivatives into Core / Foundational.
 You Ctrl+click Derivatives and Limits, choose "Requires", and type "A derivative is defined as a limit, so limits must be understood first."
-You Ctrl+click Derivatives and Rate of Change, choose "Results in", and type "Computing a derivative gives you the instantaneous rate of change at any point."
-You drag Chain Rule and Product Rule into Important Detail and draw "Supports" connections to Derivatives.
-You drag Optimization into Important Detail and draw "Leads to" from Derivatives.
+You drag Chain Rule and Product Rule into Important Detail, draw "Supports" connections to Derivatives, and Shift+click Chain Rule and Product Rule to group them under a "Differentiation Rules" label with a green colour.

-You add your first question: "What even is a derivative?"
-Linked to Derivatives.
-Unknown.
+You add your first question: "What even is a derivative?" linked to Derivatives.
 After studying you advance it to I Can Explain It.
 But the textbook definition still feels disconnected from anything real.
 You add a second question: "What does a derivative actually mean in real life, not in math language?"
-Unknown.
+After studying further, you find the car example.
+That question reaches I Can Explain It.
+You hover the row and click THINK.

 Depth check responses